 cricket teams are reminders that this is a deeply traditional, defiantly untarnished boozer.
 Appropriately, the food is simple, homemade and delicious – soup, a proper ploughman’s and hearty

 casseroles (rabbit, pheasant or liver and bacon served with veg from the landlady’s allotment).
 If you fancy spending some quiet time chatting to the locals or playing cribbage in a pub that feels

 like someone’s front room, this is just the ticket.

 Write a review

-You are requesting to book The Flying Childers Inn for people on at
+Book The Flying Childers Inn for people on at .

 These offers are optional, and there's no commitment.

 For any questions regarding the cancellation policy please contact the restaurant 016 2963 6333